Allen 'Big Al' Carter: Awards

 Carter was awarded the Kansas City key to the city, a Virginia Museum of Fine Arts Professional Fellowship, and a DC Commission on the Arts & Humanities Artist-In-Residence award.

 Critical acclaim

-Carter's work attracted a lot of critical acclaim during his career, and yet he "did not allow his artwork to be shown in the country's art capital, New York, where he could have found greater renown and remuneration."
+Carter's work attracted critical acclaim during his career, and yet he "did not allow his artwork to be shown in the country's art capital, New York, where he could have found greater renown and remuneration."

 "Carter's art is protean, large-hearted, never prissy," Washington Post critic Paul Richard wrote of a 1985 exhibition at a local gallery.
 "Warmth pours from the walls.
 To walk into the gallery is to accept Big Al's embrace."